-2. Biological Design of materials
+2. Biological design of materials

-3. Fabrication of bioinspired surfaces
+3. Fabrication on bioinspired surfaces

 4. Bioinspired functions

-5. Promising applications
+5. Devices for promising applications

 Bioinspired Design of Materials Surfaces reviews novel methods and technologies used to design surfaces and materials for smart material and device applications.
 The author discusses how materials wettability can be impacted by the fabrication of micro- and nanostructures, anisotropic structures, gradient structures, and heterogeneous patterned structures on the surfaces of materials.
 The design of these structures was inspired by nature, including lotus, cactus, beetle back and butterfly wings, spider silk, and shells.
 The author reviews the various wettability functions that can result from these designs, such as self-cleaning, directional adhesion, droplet driving, anti-adhesion, non-wetting, liquid repellent properties, liquid separation, liquid splitting, and more.